Key takeaways

 Cons:

-- Like the previous pattern, modeling capabilities are very limited given Power BI Web UI’s lack of modeling capabilities.
-This is not suitable for developers that need to do some development on the semantic modeling beyond the basic tasks.
+- Like the previous pattern, modelling capabilities are very limited given Power BI Web UI’s lack of modelling capabilities.
+This is not suitable for developers that need to do some development on the semantic modellings beyond the basic tasks.

 - This feature was announced in FabCon 2025, still in Public Preview.
-Organizations that can't adopt preview features based on company policy will need to wait until it goes to GA.
+Organizations that cannot adopt preview features based on company policy will need to wait until it goes to GA.

-Best for: Data engineers owning semantic layer with very simple modeling needs.
+Data engineers owning semantic layer with very simple modelling needs.

-This pattern stands apart from the others by introducing an external tool – Tabular Editor – into the architecture.
-Tabular Editor serves as a powerful bridge between Databricks and Power BI, enabling both advanced semantic modeling and DevOps workflows.
-With a native Databricks connector, Tabular Editor supports complex modeling scenarios and full automation of tasks such as deployment, version control, and scripting.
+This pattern stands apart from the others by introducing an external tool—Tabular Editor—into the architecture.
+Tabular Editor serves as a powerful bridge between Databricks and Power BI, enabling both advanced semantic modelling and DevOps workflows.
+With a native Databricks connector, Tabular Editor supports complex modelling scenarios and full automation of tasks such as deployment, version control, and scripting.

 This approach is ideal for teams looking to optimize and automate the full lifecycle of Power BI semantic models.
-However, it introduces additional tooling complexity, and since Tabular Editor is Windows-based, it excludes Mac users just like Power BI Desktop (as discussed earlier, in approach one).
+However, it introduces additional tooling complexity, and since Tabular Editor is Windows-based, it excludes Mac users like Power BI Desktop (discussed earlier in approach one).

-To dive deeper into modeling and automation features, visit Tabular Editor Learn.
-For DevOps integration patterns between Databricks and Power BI using Tabular Editor, check out my upcoming session at SQL Bits 2025: “Bridging DevOps Across Power BI and Databricks with Tabular Editor.”
+To dive deeper into modelling and automation features, visit Tabular Editor Learn.
+For DevOps integration patterns between Databricks and Power BI using Tabular Editor, check out the recording of the session by Liping Huang and Marius Panga at SQLBits 2025: "Bridging DevOps Across Power BI and Databricks with Tabular Editor".

 Pros: